ChaseLewis/regression-js/README.md

 Auto
 ----------
-This compares the <a href="https://en.wikipedia.org/wiki/Bayesian_information_criterion">bic</a> parameters of multiple models to determine the best.
+This compares the <a href="https://en.wikipedia.org/wiki/Bayesian_information_criterion">bic</a> parameters of multiple models to determine the one that fits the data best.

 ```javascript
 var data = [[0,1],[32, 67] ....
 [12, 79]];